MilanSkocic/codata/C/README_TEMPLATE.txt

 # Installation

-A Makefile is provided, which uses [fpm](https://fpm.fortran-lang.org), for building the library.
+A Makefile is provided for building the library.

 * On windows, [msys2](https://www.msys2.org) needs to be installed.
   Add the msys2 binary (usually C:\\msys64\\usr\\bin) to the path in order to be able to use make.